ANTsX/ANTs/.github/ISSUE_TEMPLATE/bug_report.md

 **System information (please complete the following information)**
  - OS: [e.g. Mac OS]
  - OS version: [e.g. 10.15.1]
  - Type of system: [Desktop, laptop, HPC cluster, cloud instance, other]

+   If you are building inside a virtual machine, container, Cygwin, Windows Subsystem for Linux, or other non-native environment, please let us know and include details of both the virtual Linux and the host OS.

 **ANTs version information**
  - ANTs code version: [output of antsRegistration --version]